github/docs/data/reusables/reminders/scheduled-reminders-limitations.md

-{% note %}

- **Note**: There are some limitations when setting up scheduled reminders:
- - Reminders will only be triggered for up to five repositories per owner.
+{% data variables.product.product_name %} will only trigger reminders for up to five repositories per owner and 20 pull requests per repository.
- - At a repository level, you will only receive notifications for the oldest 20 pull requests.

- {% endnote %}